Knockcroghery: Burning of Knockcroghery

-"there were constant fusillades of rifle and revolver firing.
-Terrified people rushed out of their houses and made their escape through fields."

 One of the first houses to be targeted was that of Patrick Curley, who owned one of the two significant pipe factories remaining in the village.
 Two Black and Tans, apparently officers, burst his door in and put him out at gunpoint.
 They sprinkled his floor with petrol and set the house on fire.
 He and his children fled through the nearby fields.
 Unable to set John S. Murray's roof alight, the Black and Tans set fire to the back door.
 Murray reacted quickly to put the fire out.
 Next door, Mary "The Widow" Murray refused to leave her home when ordered out by the Black and Tans.
 She gathered her six young children around her and defied the Black and Tans to burn the house with them inside it.
 Eventually, an officer ordered his men to leave the family alone and the house was spared.
 Canon Bartholomew Kelly refused to leave the presbytery until the Black and Tans began dousing his furniture with petrol.
 He jumped out of his bedroom window onto a shed twelve feet below, hid until they had left, and then fled through a nearby field.
 His slate roof, together with the quick actions of women such as Jenny Quigley in bringing sand and water to extinguish the fire, saved his house from being totally destroyed.